greenelab/deep-review/sections/06_discussion.md

 representations to a chosen example.
 This can elucidate the features that the network uses for prediction and drop the features that the network is insensitive to.
-In the context of natural images, Mahendran & Vedaldi, 2015
-<cite; 'Understanding deep image representations
-by inverting them'>
-introduced the "inversion" visualization which uses gradient descent and backpropagation to reconstruct the input from its hidden representation.
+In the context of natural images, Mahendran & Vedaldi [@tag:Mahendran2014_understanding] introduced the "inversion" visualization which uses gradient descent and backpropagation to reconstruct the input from its hidden representation.
 The method required placing a prior on the input to favour results which resemble natural images.
-For genomic sequence, <cite> used a MCMC algorithm to find the maximum-entropy distribution of inputs that produced a similar hidden representation to the chosen input.
+For genomic sequence, Finnegan & Song [@tag:Finnegan2017_maximum] used a MCMC algorithm to find the maximum-entropy distribution of inputs that produced a similar hidden representation to the chosen input.

-A related idea is 'caricaturization', where an initial image is altered to exaggerate patterns that the net searches for
+A related idea is 'caricaturization', where an initial image is altered to exaggerate patterns that the net searches for [@tag:Mahendran2016_visualizing].
+This is done by maximizing the response of neurons that are active in the network, subject to some regularizing constraints.
+Mordvintsev et al.
-<cite 'Visualizing Deep Convolutional Neural Networks Using Natural
+[@tag:Mordvintsev2015_inceptionism]
-Pre-images'>.
-This is done by maximizing the response of neurons that are active in the network, subject to some regularizing constraints. <cite deep dream people> leveraged caricaturization to generate aesthetically pleasing images using neural networks.
+leveraged caricaturization to
+generate aesthetically pleasing images using neural networks.

 #### Activation maximization